techidaily/site-win11-tips/source/_posts/streamlining-anomalies-dealing-with-anydesk-issues-in-windows.md

  Whatever the reason, you can fix them all quickly.
 Below are some common methods to fix connectivity issues related to AnyDesk:

-* **Weak network connection:** We have a dedicated guide that will help you[fix any internet issues on Windows](https://www.makeuseof.com/tag/no-internet-access-fix-windows/) .
+* **Weak network connection:** We have a dedicated guide that will help you [fix any internet issues on Windows](https://www.makeuseof.com/tag/no-internet-access-fix-windows/) .
 * **AnyDesk server is down:** If you feel that the AnyDesk server is down, you cannot do anything other than wait for the developers to fix it.
-To ensure your guess is correct, visit the[AnyDesk Status page](https://status.anydesk.com/) and see whether its servers are operational.
+To ensure your guess is correct, visit the [AnyDesk Status page](https://status.anydesk.com/) and see whether its servers are operational.
 * **Time not in sync:** If the time and date on your Windows PC are incorrect, you may see various issues while browsing and accessing the internet.
-To fix this, you need to[sync the Windows time properly](https://www.makeuseof.com/tag/3-reasons-windows-computer-loses-time-date/) .
+To fix this, you need to [sync the Windows time properly](https://www.makeuseof.com/tag/3-reasons-windows-computer-loses-time-date/) .

 ## 2\.
 The Connection Was Forcibly Closed